omnibor/spec/GITOID_URI_SPEC.md

 Scheme Creator: GitBOM

 Change controller:
-    Either the registering party or someone who is verified to represent the scheme creator.
+    Either the registering party or someone verified to represent the scheme creator.
 See previous answer.

 References: